 What is Google Gemini?

-Google Gemini is an AI chatbot powered by Google's Gemini models.
-The multimodal AI model behind Gemini allows it to understand and generate text while also natively understanding, operating on, and combining other kinds of information such as images, audio, videos, and code.
+Google Gemini is an AI chatbot built by Google that can understand and generate text while also natively understanding, operating on, and combining other kinds of information, such as images, audio, videos, and code.

 In practice, this means it can do things like: